shayanfazeli/word_embedding_warehouse/Readme.md

 ### Introdcution
 This application helps you with building the embedding warehouse (BERT-based, mainly) to be used in natural language tasks.
+It is part of a bigger ERLab Project (Project DiagNote).

 ### Installation
 Clone this github repository and run: